 Students in the district have the right to privacy and security against arbitrary invasion of their personal property by school officials.
-However, the Board of Education must maintain an atmosphere conductive to the pursuit of its educational goals, including a limited right to search (including canine searches) students' personal belongings, when there is a reasonable suspicion, or is necessary to preserve the good order and discipline of the school.
+However, the Board of Education must maintain an atmosphere conductive to the pursuit of its educational goals, including a limited right to search (including canine searches) students' personal belongings when it is in the interest of the overall welfare of the other students or is necessary to preserve the good order and discipline of the school.
 Lockers shall be opened or other searches conducted by not less than two members of the professional staff.